 For health and safety reasons, an Employee, except in exceptional circumstances shall be provided a break between shifts of not less than ten (10) hours.

-When overtime work and recall work, is necessary, it will be arranged that Employees have at least ten (10) consecutive hours off duty between the Employees next rostered ordinary shift.
+When overtime work and recall work, is necessary, it will be arranged that Employees have at least ten (10) consecutive hours off duty between the completion of the overtime or recall work and the Employees next rostered ordinary shift.

 Where an Employee is not able to take at least a ten (10) hour break between consecutive shifts, including overtime, or recall to work, the Employee will be released after the completion of work until they have had a ten (10) hour break from work without loss of pay for ordinary working time.
 This means that if the Employee was rostered to start work before the ten (10) hour break was completed the Employee will be paid ordinary hours from the time they were due to start their shift until they are able to have the required break or until the end of the shift.